Virgin Media won awards in five categories at the Choose Broadband Awards 2023, including:

 The main Virgin Media Bundles are:

-It's also possible to take any one of these Virgin Media bundles with Volt, for example the Bigger Volt Bundle or Biggest Volt Bundle.
+It's also possible to take any one of these Virgin Media bundles with Volt, for example M500 Entertainment + Netflix + O2 SIM or M500 Sport HD + Netflix + O2 SIM.
 These packages include an O2 mobile SIM plan as well as Virgin's WiFi Max guarantee, plus other benefits that we cover in our full guide to Volt.

-Virgin Media TV and broadband deals are only available on the Virgin Media network, which has so far passed over 18.4 million homes, or 60% of the UK.
+Virgin Media TV and broadband deals are only available on the Virgin Media network, which currently covers nearly 19 million homes - around 60% of the UK.

 To find out if Virgin Media is available in your area, use our postcode checker above, which will return bundle deals if you can get them.

-It's worth noting that Virgin Media are actively expanding their network, with a planned addition of 7 million properties to their footprint by the end of 2026.
+It's worth noting that Virgin Media are actively expanding their network, aiming to reach a total of 23 million premises across the UK by 2028.

 If Virgin Media TV and broadband isn't yet available in your area, you can register interest which will alert the provider to locations where customers want to sign up.